The Latest Happenings in my World

 6 Dec2013

 The Centaur was an Australian hospital ship sunk by the Japanese off the coast of Queensland during WW2.
 A tragic event.
-But the window commemorating the lives lost is beautiful.
+But the window commemorating the lives lost is a beautiful and dramatic artwork.
 It is located in the front entry foyer of Concord Hospital in Sydney NSW.

 The Centaur WindowThe Centaur Window